 - Purchasing additional inventory for a busy season.

-- SBA 7(a) loans.
+- SBA 7(a) funding.
 Best for general expenses.

-- SBA 504/CDC loans.
+- SBA 504/CDC funding.
 Best for commercial real estate.

 - Business lines of credit.
 Best for sustained cash flow gaps.